Winnipeg Manitoba Temple

 The Winnipeg Manitoba Temple is a temple of the Church of Jesus Christ of Latter-day Saints (LDS Church) in Winnipeg, Manitoba.
+The intent to build the temple was announced on April 2, 2011, by church president Thomas S. Monson, during general conference.
+The temple is the ninth to be built in Canada, the first in Manitoba, and the church’s 169th overall.
+A groundbreaking ceremony, to signify the beginning of construction, was held on December 3, 2016, conducted by Larry Y. Wilson, a church general authority.

+The temple has a single attached end spire with a statue of the angel Moroni.
+This temple was designed by Jeremy Woolf of Abbarch Architecture, using a style inspired by small country churches.

 History

-The intent to construct the temple was announced by church president Thomas S. Monson on April 2, 2011, during the annual general conference.

-The Winnipeg Manitoba Temple is the ninth temple built in Canada and the first in Manitoba.
+The intent to construct the temple was announced by church president Thomas S. Monson on April 2, 2011, during general conference.
+It is the ninth temple built in Canada and the first in Manitoba.
 On December 3, 2016, a groundbreaking ceremony to signify beginning of construction took place with Larry Y. Wilson, executive director of the church's Temple Department, presiding.

-On April 30, 2020, the LDS Church announced that a public open house was scheduled to occur from October 22 through 31, 2020, excluding Sunday October 25.
-A youth devotional was originally scheduled for November 7, 2020, with the dedication anticipated the next day.
-Gerrit W. Gong, a member of the Quorum of the Twelve Apostles had been assigned to preside at those events.
-Subsequently, on September 1, 2020, the temple's open house and dedication were postponed due to the COVID-19 pandemic, with revised opening dates to be set once large public gatherings are permitted by government.
+On April 30, 2020, the LDS Church announced that a public open house was scheduled from October 22 through 31, 2020, excluding Sunday October 25.
+A youth devotional was originally scheduled for November 7, 2020, with the dedication anticipated the next day, with Gerrit W. Gong, of the Quorum of the Twelve Apostles, assigned to preside at those events.
+Subsequently, on September 1, 2020, the temple's open house and dedication were postponed due to the COVID-19 pandemic, with revised opening dates to be set once large public gatherings are permitted by government officials.
 The temple was dedicated by Gong on October 31, 2021.
+It was the church’s first temple dedication in almost 20 months, due to the pandemic.